rudecs/openvcloud/docs/Monitoring/Network/Network.md

 ![](CloudSpaces.png)

-Also all **virtual machines** are listed that have been connected directly to one of the external network IP address.
+Also all **virtual machines** are listed that are directly connected to one of the external network IP addresses.

 See the [External Networks](../../CloudBrokerPortal/PublicNetworks/PublicNetworks.png) for more details.